 Around 2005 an idea for a story came to me.
-Nothing more than a concept except, I could see who was the main characters.
-The first few paragraphs came out of seemingly nowhere.
+Nothing more than a concept, except that I was visited by the the main characters and immersed in an ancient world.
+The first few paragraphs came seemingly out of nowhere – or a distantly remembered past.

 “Jaya’s drum rips the quiet hour apart and Mo-monka awakens from his slumber.
 Slowly Mo-monka slithers his way across grandmother trees largest branch.
 He slides his old body towards the beat of Jaya’s drum.
 The warmth that awaits him excites his soul as he aims directly for the clearing.